-Jena Valdetero is a partner at Bryan Cave LLP where she serves as the head of Bryan Cave LLP's data breach response team.
-She has provided counseling to dozens of clients in connection with data privacy and security issues.
-She is a Certified Information Privacy Professional, U.S. (CIPP/US), by the leading privacy trade organization, the International Association of Privacy Professionals.
+Jena Valdetero is a partner at Bryan Cave Leighton Paisner LLP where she serves as the head of the firm's Data Breach Response Team.
+She has provided counseling to clients on thousands of data privacy and security issues, with a specific focus on breach preparation and response.
+She is a Certified Information Privacy Professional, U.S. (CIPP/US), by the leading privacy trade organization, the International Association of Privacy Professionals, for which she served as a KnowledgeNet Co-Chair for the Chicago area.
 In addition to her privacy practice, Ms. Valdetero handles litigation matters on behalf of a variety of clients, including class action litigation, in both state and federal courts.

-David Zetoony is a partner at Bryan Cave LLP and the leader of the firm's international data privacy and security practice.
-Mr. Zetoony has helped hundreds of clients respond to data security incidents, and, where necessary has defended inquiries concerning the data security practices of corporations.
-He is the author of leading handbooks on data security including Data Privacy and Security: A Practical Guide for In-House Counsel and the Better Business Bureau's Data Security Made Simpler.
+David Zetoony is a partner at Bryan Cave Leighton Paisner LLP and the leader of the firm's international data privacy and security practice.
+Mr. Zetoony has helped hundreds of clients respond to data security incidents, and, where necessary, has defended inquiries concerning the data security practices of corporations.
 He represents clients from a variety of industries ranging from national department stores to international outsourcers.
+He is the author of leading handbooks on data security including Data Privacy and Security: A Practical Guide for In-House Counsel, The EU General Data Protection Regulation: Answers to the Most Frequently Asked Questions, and the Better Business Bureau's Data Security Made Simpler.
+David has received numerous awards and recognitions including being named one of the top 10 attorneys worldwide in the areas of privacy, security, and cross-border information transfers, named a "trailblazer" of CyberSecurity & Data Privacy by the National Law Journal, and recognized by JD Supra as one of the most widely read names in the areas of privacy.

-DATA SECURITY BREACHES: INCIDENT PREPAREDNESS AND RESPONSE
+DATA SECURITY BREACHES: